Who pays provisional tax?

 - If you're using another method, it's important to accurately calculate how much you need to pay to avoid penalties or interest.

-Download our helpful tool to help you an idea of what your tax obligations might be.
+Download our helpful tool to help give you an idea of what your tax obligations might be.
 If you or your business experienced any significant change in the past year, your best option might be to work with us to create an income tax forecast for the year and file an estimate with Inland Revenue.

 You can also use Inland Revenue's provisional tax estimation and re-estimation tool, but we recommenced that you work with an accountant to get the best results possible.